S24: Implementation and prevention: elevating patient safety

 Falls are the most common inpatient accidents, and most hospital falls are preventable.
 Therefore, fall prevention is critical among healthcare institutions, as providing quality and safe care is the primary mission worldwide.
 Most falls occur during bed exits without calling for assistance.
 However, the existing bed exit sensors is lacking of evidence about their effectiveness in reducing inpatient falls.
 Furthermore, high false alarms has decreased the acceptability of bed exit sensors among healthcare providers.A new initiative infrared bed-exit sensor device with voice prompts (Luna Cat) was designed by hospital staff and one started up company to prevent fall risk patients’ falls when patients exit beds without assistance.

-See Kee Fok Gleneagles Hospital, Hong Kong
+See Kee Fok Quality, Safety & Risk Management Department, Gleneagles Hospital Hong Kong

 Part 3: Translational in-situ simulation to enhance system processes and patient safety